fetokis/Pattern-Recognition-Airtickets/README.md

  Second excel fet2.xlsx has got only the prices from airtickets.

- In all Neural Networks i learn neurals with first 701 data of 5 characteristics of first excel with Target of Second excel of 701 prices and my test is 95 data .
+ In all Neural Networks is trained  with first 701 data of 5 characteristics of first excel with Target of Second excel of 701 prices and my test is 95 data .
 The accuracy of my models is nearly close to 75-85% in Real time Prices of https://www.airtickets.gr/